NREL/OpenStudio-ERI/docs/source/workflow_outputs.rst

 Annual emissions are listed below.

 Emissions for each emissions type (CO2e, NOx, and SO2) are provided.
-Note that rows below with values of zero will be excluded.

    ===============================================================  ===============================================================
    Type                                                             Notes